A Godly Teaching Philosophy

 - Guide like a shepherd.
 A shepherd protects and leads his sheep to refreshment.
 He’s both gentle and firm.
 A teacher can find a lot of success simply from applying the approach a good shepherd takes with his sheep.

 - Keep it simple.
 I tend to over-complicate just about everything and must deliberately tell myself to keep things simple.
-There’s even a sign on the wall in front of my desk says, “Simplify” to continually remind me to do this.
+There’s even a sign on a wall in my house that says, “Simplify” to continually remind me to do this.
 Simple doesn’t mean easy or trivial, but it does involve focusing on clarity.

 An Over-Riding Philosophy